 How is it Used to Teach Communication?

 The difference between this method and the techniques employed by Anne Sullivan in teaching Helen Keller is the basic reason for using words.
-The Skinner theories promoted the use of motivation for teaching language.
+Skinner promoted the use of motivation for teaching language.
 It isn’t just learning the names for things, as in the famous “water, wa-wa” episode, but learning the function of the thing named.
 For instance, if Miss Keller had been thirsty, and her hand had been guided to the water cascading from the pump before she was able to quench her thirst, then “water” would have been connected to that met need for her.
 If she had merely learned the name for the liquid, it might not have emerged in her mind as something that could meet her need.
 She would have been motivated to learn the name for the thing so that the next time she was thirsty, she could communicate her need for water.
 In short, language is learned because it achieves a purpose.

 The problem with teaching a list of names of things and not connecting them to a function can be explained by thinking about an autistic child who has been taught the word for toilet, according to Special Learning.com.
 The child knows what the thing is, and can say the word but when he needs to use it he may not understand how to employ it to meet his need.
 That means he wouldn’t progress to using language to ask to use the toilet.
-There are four concepts taught in this method.
+There are four types, or operants, taught in Verbal Behavior therapy.
 The first is “mand,” or request words.
 These are taught to learners so that they can ask for something they want.
 The second is tact, or attention-drawing words, used to express ideas about the thing or to draw attention to it.
 For example, a person may say the word “spider” if they notice one crawling on the wall.
-The third division is intraverbal words, or words that are used to interact with others, often responding to questions, and the fourth is echoing, or repetition, which is vital for retention of a concept.
+The third division is intraverbal words, or words that are used to interact with others, often responding to questions.
+The fourth is echoing, or repetition, which is vital for retention of a concept.